bradfrost/atomic-design/chapter-4.md

 - No doubt there are other tactics that can be used to establish what visual aesthetics

 ### Front-end Prep Chef
+- If you're not coding from day one of the project, there's something wrong.
 - Front-end [prep chef](http://bradfrost.com/blog/post/primed-and-ready-to-go/)

 ## Roll up our sleeves